orstavik/JoiComponents/book/chapter2_slot_basics/3_HowTo_nameSlots.md

 # WhatIs: `slot` and `name` attributes

-As mentioned in the first chapter, [What is: slot](WhatIs_slot.md), a web component can contain several different slots.
+A web component can contain several different slots.
+By including several different slots, the browser can place different lightDOM elements in different positions in its shadowDOM.

-When it does, the web component needs to distinguish both:
+To place different lightDOM elements in different positions in the shadowDOM, the web component needs to differentiate:
- * between the different slots in the shadowDOM, and
+ * between the different `<slot>` elements in the shadowDOM, and
- * which slotable node in the lightDOM belongs to which `<slot>` element in the shadowDOM.
+ * which slotable node in the lightDOM belongs to which shadowDOM `<slot>` element.

 To distinguish between different `<slot>` elements in the shadowDOM, each `<slot>` element is given a `name` attribute, for example: